JakeOtto/python_practice/chapter1/03_functions.md

 * What arguments are
 * How to use a function
 * Why functions are useful
-* Where to learn about Python's built in functions
+* Where to learn about Python's built-in functions

 [Next Challenge](04_methods.md)